 A fire-source feature is a possible fire-source external to the building from which fire could spread into the building.
 It may be an allotment boundary or another building on the allotment from which fire could spread to the subject building.

-Clause 2.1 does not consider a building element to be exposed to a fire-source feature if it is shielded from the fire-source feature by another part of the building which:

-- has an FRL of 30/-/- or more, and is not transparent or translucent; - is less than 15 metres above another building on the allotment.
+Clause 2.1 does not consider a building element to be exposed to a fire-source feature if it is shielded from the fire-source feature by another part of the building which: - has an FRL of 30/-/- or more, and is not transparent or translucent; - is less than 15 metres above another building on the allotment.
 Parts of a building more than 15 metres above another building are not deemed to be affected by fire; or - is below the level of the finished ground at every relevant part of a side or rear boundary.

-Figure Spec C1.1(1) illustrates some of the exemptions from the exposure to a firesource feature.
+Figure Spec C1.1(1) illustrates some of the exemptions from the exposure to a fire-source feature.
+Figure Spec C1.1(1) Part of a building not exposed to a fire-source feature

-Spec C1.1 - 2